marcusoftnet/marcusoftnet.github.io/_posts/2014-12-22-what-is-the-goal.md

 ## Summary

 I cannot get this straight.
-I'm sure I'm missing something or simply haven't read enough of Mr Goldratts thinking.
+I'm sure I'm missing something or simply haven't read enough of Mr Goldratt's thinking.
 In my mind the Theory Of Constraints thinking, five focusing steps could and SHOULD be applied to pursue any goal.
 It's really just taking a good look at your system / organization and see what is not contributing to The Goal.
 I like that.
 A lot.

 But ... does The Goal really have to be "Make money"?